>>

 Owl Creek Pass

-Owl Creek Pass is a well graded, long dirt road, its top passing between a rock tower and other fanciful rock formations that could be expected in a south western canyon.
+Owl Creek Pass is a well graded, long dirt road.
+Near the top, the road passes between a rock tower and other fanciful rock formations, that could be expected in a south western canyon.
 But this is alpine Colorado and lush forest reaches beyond 10000 feet, giving this pass a unique combination of natural features.

 click on profile for more detail